 IS: The size of the inertia ring is much more related to the space available for the damper.
 Once the space is determined, we size the ring appropriately from that point forward.
 Then we determine material density based on the amount of inertia required.
 Once we have the base inertia to start, we create a multi-mass model and use the resonance rates between the ring and the engine inertia to determine the required spring rate.
 That is when we determine clearance and fluid viscosity, in order to set the required spring rate between the ring and housing.

 NO: A harmonic damper is always a good idea and a benefit in every application.
-Fluidampr offers specific tractor pulling dampers.
+Fluidampr offers specific tractor-pulling dampers.
 Part numbers 1243101 and 1243111.
 These are SFI-certified and made from solid billet material, black zinc coated with laser engraved timing marks.
-The main benefit to using a viscous damper is it protects in real time to the engine’s harmonics throughout the entire RPM range, no matter what modifications or power adders have been used.
+The main benefit to using a viscous damper is it protects in real-time to combat the engine’s harmonics throughout the entire RPM range, no matter what modifications or power adders have been used.

 9. I have a muscle car with a small-block Chevy; stock bottom end rotating assembly, moderate cam, heads, and intake.
 I can easily make power to 6,500 rpm, but with a stock bottom end, I’m afraid to spin it above 5,200 rpm, so I have my EFI rev limiter set to 5,500, which I usually hit once every other week when I take it out to play.
 My question is, can your dampener safely extend my RPM range above 5,200, and can your dampener extend my engine’s life? – Robert V.